What is a payment gateway?

 Stripe allows you to build a payment gateway that is easy to navigate and also fits the aesthetic and branding of your website.

-Other benefits of using Stripe include its subscription management and recurring payments processing features.
+Other benefits of using Stripe include its subscription management and recurring payment processing features.

 Stripe also assists companies in tackling fraud, sending invoices, getting finance, and managing business spending.